 Surkee was also reversed.
 It featured now again the infamous Parkkola junction in the direction familiar from the 90’s.
 However, for younger drivers, it was still difficult to decide where to turn.

 However, the most welcome route update was that Ouninpohja was back.
-It driven twice at the end of the rally, the second run being also the power stage.
+It was driven twice at the end of the rally, the second run being also the power stage.
 By now it was already new to many drivers, having been off the rally for five years.
 It was also the first chicane-free complete run of the stage since 2004.
 Thanks to the less-powered cars, the speed of the stage was not a problem.

 The number of stages was now at an all-time low of 18 and the competitive length shortest of the modern era with only 303 stage kilometres.
 In addition, only 18.7% of the route was special stages, being also the lowest number ever in the history of the rally.
 If we want to find something positive about the 2012 route, the number of single-run stages was still a reasonable third of the stage count.